aleph2c/miros/docs/source/zero_to_one.rst

 .. epigraph::

   The best entrepreneurs know this: every great business is built around a secret that's hidden from the outside.
-A great company is a conspiracy to change the world; when you share your secret, the recipient becomes a fellow conspirator
+A great company is a conspiracy to change the world; when you share your secret, the recipient becomes a fellow conspirator.

   -- Peter Thiel, Zero to One: Notes on Startups, or How to build the Future

-Tutorial: Zero To One
+Tutorial: Zero to One
 =====================

 This is not a 5-minute blog read.
 But, if you want to learn how statecharts